wuudgh/js-fundamentals/src/loops/README.md

 ```

 ## Loops and Arrays
 For loops become even more powerful when we combine them with arrays.

+> 👨‍💻 Run the example below in your REPL 👨‍💻

 Using what we've learned about for loops so far, we can use `array.length` to iterate through all the items in an array like so:

 ```javascript
 const names = ['Mike', 'Ed', 'Steven']